Groundwater is a vital resource. Together, let's protect it.

 Community involvement is very important to the Santa Cruz Mid-County Groundwater Agency (MGA) and its governing bodies (City and County of Santa Cruz, Central Water District, and Soquel Creek Water District).

-Monthly Drop-ins: Every third Thursday of the month, the MGA holds drop-in hours where you can meet MGA staff and Board members.
+Bi-monthly Drop-ins: Every third Thursday of even months, the MGA holds drop-in hours where you can meet MGA staff and Board members.
 These are casual events with no agenda, just come and chat.
-They are held alternately before the MGA meetings in the evening, and from 10am-12pm.
+They are held from 10am-12pm.
 Check the events calendar to see what time and where then next drop-in will be.

 GSP Advisory Committee: The Advisory Committee is composed of basin water users and representatives and will play a vital role in developing the MGA’s Groundwater Sustainability Plan.
 Advisory Committee members will advise the MGA Board on sustainability goals, project funding and plan implementation.The time commitment will vary but is expected to require approximately 10 hours per month from September 2017 through July 2019.
 Click here to learn more about the committee and what they are working on right now.